 In making the recording: identify the race number, leg and time; identify the boat doubly, by sail number and another item; cite the location; describe what the judge is seeing as it occurs; and describe the actions of other nearby boats (it helps, greatly, to demonstrate that a breaching boat stands out like a sore thumb).
-As an example: "We are watching sail number 13, skipper with red cap, halfway up the first windward leg; pumping by hiking; out in, out in, out in, out in; top of mast in an arc of two feet or more; out in, out in; has stopped; started again; out in, etc."
+As an example: "We are watching sail number 13, skipper with red cap, halfway up the first windward leg; pumping by hiking; out in, out in, out in, out in; top of mast in an arc of two feet or more; out in, out in; has stopped; started again; out in, out in, out in; four boats in the vicinity, all with masts very steady; out in, out in, out in, etc."